taiwangoldcard/website/README.md

 - Output: `docs/` is the "build" folder, where GitHub look at to show the [Taiwan Gold Card](https://taiwangoldcard.com/) website

-### Running automated tests
+### Tests
+We have frontend tests (with cypress) to check if the website still works properly before being available on the website.
 All tests are ran automatically via [github workflows](./.github/workflows/tests.yml) when you push a commit.
+You can see them [here](https://dashboard.cypress.io/projects/rtyzr7/runs).
+Each test has a video attached to it.

-However, you can still run the tests on local by following these steps:
+If you need to run the tests locally:

 1. First, install node / npm.
 This is required for the test executable.
 You may use [Node Version Manager](https://github.com/nvm-sh/nvm):